muffinmad/emacs-find-file-rg/README.md

 ## Why?

-As the [ripgrep](https://github.com/BurntSushi/ripgrep) user, I have fine-tuned `.ignore` file in my projects folders to exclude certain files from grepping.
+As a [ripgrep](https://github.com/BurntSushi/ripgrep) user, I have fine-tuned `.ignore` file in my projects folders to exclude certain files from grepping.
 It turned out that `rg --files` provides the list of only interesting files.

 ## Usage